Real Estate Development

 Address: 1101 30th Street, NW, Suite 100A, Washington, D.C.
 20007

-Laura Abernathy joined the National Housing Trust in 2010 as the Public Policy Associate.
-In this role, Laura monitors and analyzes housing policy proposals on both the state and federal levels, paying particular attention to the ways in which policies address the preservation of affordable housing, the greening of the existing housing stock, and the transportation opportunities available to low- and moderate- income households.
-Her work also includes conducting data research and analysis of the affordable multifamily housing stock.
+Laura Abernathy first joined the National Housing Trust in 2010.
+As the Senior Policy Associate, Laura works with states and cities across the country to address affordable, multifamily housing preservation.
+More specifically, she monitors and analyzes housing policy proposals on the state and local level, paying particular attention to the ways in which policies address the preservation of affordable housing, the greening of the existing housing stock, and the transportation opportunities available to low- and moderate- income households.
+Her work also includes developing content for PrezCat (an online catalog of state and local preservation policies and programs).

 Return to top